blackice5514/QuickAp/README.md

 Clone the repository `git clone` https://github.com/blackice5514/QuickAp.git.
 Quick ap will need python3 to run.
 To check if python3 is installed on your system run the command `python3 -V`.

-To lauch the script run the following command in the main directory `python3 quick_ap.py`.
+To launch the script run the following command in the main directory `python3 quick_ap.py`.
 QuickAp will install the missing dependency automatically.

 ## Usage